Core-Elements for Large-Scale Least Squares Estimation: Real Data Example

 The rapid development of the single-cell RNA sequencing (scRNA-seq) technique enables the gene expression profiling of single cells.
 ScRNA-seq data are often organized into a reads count matrix, where rows are cells, columns represent genes, and the $(i,j)$th component is the observed expression level of the gene $j$ in cell $i$.
-We consider a scRNA-seq dataset collected by the authors in \cite{azizi2018single}, which includes $\operatorname{CD}45+$ immune cells from eight breast carcinomas, as well as matched normal breast tissue, blood, and lymph node.
+We consider a scRNA-seq dataset collected by \cite{azizi2018single}, which includes $\operatorname{CD}45+$ immune cells from eight breast carcinomas, as well as matched normal breast tissue, blood, and lymph node.
 The dataset is publicly available with the accession code GSE114725 in Gene Expression Omnibus \citep{edgar2002gene}.
 Our goal is to find the relationship between the expression of the gene MT-RNR2 and other genes.
 As a critical neuroprotective factor, the MT-RNR2 gene encodes the Humanin polypeptide and protects against death in Alzheimer's disease.

 To achieve the goal, we take the reads of this gene as the response and the reads for other genes as predictors.
-Following the data pre-processing steps in \cite{huang2008adaptive}, we first screen the genes as follows: (1) select the top $3,000$ genes with the highest expression levels; and (2) select the top $500$ genes with the largest variances.
-We then normalize the predictors so that they have unit variance.
+Following the data pre-processing steps in \cite{huang2008adaptive}, we first screen the genes as follows: (1) select the top $3000$ genes with the highest expression levels; and (2) select the top $500$ genes with the largest variances.
+We then standardize the predictors so that they have unit variance.
 The distribution of pre-processed data points is shown in Fig.~\ref{fig:scRNA-a}.
 The final sample contains $n \approx 10^5$ cells and $p = 500$ genes with over 75\% zero elements, as illustrated through the histogram in Fig.~\ref{fig:scRNA-b}.
-The subsample size is set to be $r\in \{2p, 4p, \ldots, 10p\}$ rows, or $s = rp$ elements equivalently.
+Figure~\ref{fig:scRNA-c} presents the relationship between the response against ten randomly selected predictors of the scRNA-seq dataset, from which we can observe linear patterns.
+Therefore, it is reasonable to assume the data follow the linear model~\eqref{LM1}.

+As the true coefficient vector $\bbeta$ is unknown in real-world data analysis, we focus on comparing prediction performance by calculating the PMSE as defined in~\eqref{eq:pmse}.
+This evaluation is based on one hundred bootstrap samples.
+The training and test sets are randomly partitioned according to the ratio of 7:3.
+The subsampling methods considered here are the same as those in Section~\ref{sec:simu}, and the subsample size is set to be $r\in\{2p, 2^2p, 2^3p, 2^4p, 2^5p\}$ rows or $s = rp$ elements equivalently.
+We set the number of blocks for MOM to be $k=5$.

+As shown in Fig.~\ref{fig:scRNA-vis}, the data exhibits linear patterns between the response and predictors, with no apparent outliers.
+Consequently, the MOM variant performs similarly to its original estimator.
+For clarity, we present only the MOM-FULL and MOM-CORE, omitting the MOM variants of other competing subsampling methods.